frame-lang/frame_transpiler/docs/source/advanced_frame/deferred_transitions.rst

 ``m._nextCompartment_`` runtime variable.
 If so, it executes the transition.

-Using this mechanism, transitions that happen inside an enter event handler will not result in recursive additions to the call stack as the transition always actually occurs in the context of the ``mux``.
+Using this mechanism, transitions that happen inside an enter event handler will not result in recursive additions to the call stack and can run indefinitely.